 From there damselflies, grasshoppers, crickets, ants, and beetles are also on the menu (usually in May or June).
 All hatches of all types start to peter out by the end of October.

 Best Flies for Rocky Mountain National Park

 Picking the best flies will ensure that you manage to have a very successful fishing outing.
-It is suggested you opt for dry flies, small streamer patterns, and even soft hackles can make for a great option.
-You may want to try a variety and keep in mind that it will also depend on the river/stream that you're fishing in.
+Dry flies, small streamer patterns, and even soft hackles can make for a great option.
+You may want to try a variety and keep in mind that it will also depend on the river/stream that you’re fishing in.